tripartio/ale/README.md

 ```

 The CRAN releases are extensively tested and should have relatively few
 bugs.
-However, note that this package is still in beta stage.
-For the
+However, this package is still in beta stage.
+For the `{ale}`
-`{ale}` package, that means that there will occasionally be new features
+package, that means that there will occasionally be new features with
-with changes in the function interface that might break the
+changes in the function interface that might break the functionality of
-functionality of earlier versions.
-Please excuse us for this as we move
+earlier versions.
+Please excuse us for this as we move towards a stable
-towards a stable version that flexibly meets the needs of the broadest
+version that flexibly meets the needs of the broadest user base.
-user base.

 To get the most recent features, you can install the development version
-of ale from [GitHub](https://github.com/tripartio/ale) with:
+of the package from [GitHub](https://github.com/tripartio/ale) with:

 ``` r
 # install.packages('pak')